China–Germany relations: Early 20th century

 The German military had a major role in Republican China.
 The German Navy's East Asia Squadron was in charge of Germany's concessions at Qingdao, and spent heavily to set up modern facilities that would be a showcase for Asia.
 The Empire of Japan seized the German operations in 1914 after sharp battles.
-After World War I, the Weimar Republic provided extensive advisory services to the under Japan rule Republic of China, especially training for the Japanese led Chinese army.
+After World War I, the Weimar Republic provided extensive advisory services to the Republic of China, especially training for the Chinese army.
 As well as studying and visiting Japan, Germans visited and studied China in between the two World Wars.

+In 1921, Germany became the first major European power to sign an equal treaty with China, ending its previous unequal treaty rights.

-Colonel General Hans von Seeckt, the former commander the German army, organized the training of Japanese led China's elite army units and the beginning civil war that included military activities against the Chinese Communists from 1933 to 1935.
+Colonel General Hans von Seeckt, the former commander of the German army, organized the training of China's elite army units and the beginning of the civil war that included military activities against the Chinese Communists from 1933 to 1935.
 All military academies had German officers, as did most army units.
 In addition, German engineers provided expertise and bankers provided loans for China's railroad system.
 Trade with Germany flourished in the 1920s, with Germany as China's largest supplier of government credit.
 According to some not confirmed sources in 1937, H.H.
 Kung visited Germany in an attempt "to convince Hitler to side with China against Japan".
-With assurances of the contrary Nazi Germany sided with the Japanese after they invaded China the following month and the last important German advisor left in 1938.
+With assurances of the contrary, Nazi Germany sided with the Japanese after they invaded China the following month.
+The last important German advisor left in 1938.

-However, at the same time, the exiled German Communist Otto Braun was in China as a Comintern agent, probably sent in 1934, but most probably a double agent, to advise the Chinese Communist Party (CCP) on military strategy and taking a major part in The Long March under a Chinese name, Li De (李德 (Lǐ Dé)); it was only many years later that Otto Braun and "Li De" came to be known as the same person.
+However, at the same time, the exiled German Communist Otto Braun was in China as a Comintern agent, probably sent in 1934, to advise the Chinese Communist Party (CCP) on military strategy and taking a major part in The Long March under a Chinese name, Li De (李德 (Lǐ Dé)); it was only many years later that Otto Braun and "Li De" came to be known as the same person.

 World War II (1941–1945)

 Sino-German cooperation collapsed in 1939 due to the start of World War II in Europe, forcing many Chinese nationals to leave Germany due to increased government surveillance and coercion.
-The example the Japan set in the Second Sino-Japanese War forced Hitler to replace China with Japan as the Nazi's strategic ally in East Asia.
+The example Japan set in the Second Sino-Japanese War forced Hitler to replace China with Japan as the Nazi's strategic ally in East Asia.
 Following the Japanese Attack on Pearl Harbor in 1941, the Chinese declared war on Germany, which resulted in the Gestapo launching mass arrests of Chinese nationals across Germany.
 The very few Chinese in German-occupied Poland were also victims of Nazi Germany, with 13 deported from Warsaw to the Gross-Rosen concentration camp in 1944.
 At the end of the war, the Chinese communities in cities such as Berlin, Hamburg, and Bremen that existed before the war were destroyed.